Mark is both a corporate law specialist and a charity law specialist.

 Recently, he has advised a leading university technology-transfer company on its venture capital-backed spin-out deals, a household-name media joint venture on its shareholder financing arrangements, and two UK-based biopharmaceutical companies on the English law aspects of their respective IPOs on the US NASDAQ market, one by way of reverse merger.

 Mark is head of Bristows’ charities & not-for-profit practice, in which role he acts for a number of the UK’s pre-eminent professional institutions and learned societies that are dedicated to the advancement of science, engineering and technology.
 He also acts for many other charities and not-for-profit organisations, ranging from small-scale to national and international organisations promoting such causes as the arts, heritage, medical research, men’s health, consumer safety, animal welfare and ‘responsible investment’.
 He advises on constitutional and governance issues, including Royal Charter petitions and amendments, mergers, collaborations, acquisitions, reorganisations, charity formations, the establishment of foundations, grants, award and prize schemes, the structuring of investment and trading activities, fundraising, and general compliance with charity law and best practice.
-He is a member of the Charity Law Association.
+He is a member of the Charity Law Association and of the Association of Chairs.

 Mark is deputy chair of The Royal Theatrical Support Trust, and architect of its prestigious RTST Sir Peter Hall Director Award scheme.